jorisroovers/systems-playground/kubernetes/README.md

 # To delete (pods will get deleted automatically)
 kubectl delete deployment hello-web
 # Note that if you just delete a single pod, it will get recreated (that's a k8s feature!), you need to delete the deployment
+# For the web-from-file deployment, we didn't create a deployment, so we can just remove the pod
 kubectl delete pod web-from-file
 # services need to be deleted separately!
 kubectl delete service hello-web